apalopta/treekt/README.md

 ## How to Install

-Unzip / untar to a directory of your choice and set the _path_ to the `bin` directory.
+Unzip to a directory of your choice and set the _path_ to the `bin` directory.

 You should also be able to use it from within a Gradle build (did not try this yet).